Montana close to becoming 1st state to completely ban TikTok

 At a hearing for the bill in March, a representative from the tech trade group TechNet said app stores also “do not have the ability to geofence” apps on a state by state basis and that it would be impossible for its members, like Apple and Google, to prevent TikTok from being downloaded in Montana.

+“We’ve expressed these concerns to lawmakers.
+We hope the governor will work with lawmakers to amend the legislation to ensure companies that aren’t intended targets of the legislation” aren’t affected, Sutton said.

+TikTok said in a statement it will “continue to fight for TikTok users and creators in Montana whose livelihoods and First Amendment rights are threatened by this egregious government overreach.”

-Some opponents also argued the state wasn’t looking to ban other social media apps that collect similar types of data from their users.
+Some opponents of the bill have argued the state wasn’t looking to ban other social media apps that collect similar types of data from their users.

 The Montana bill isn’t the first blanket ban the company has faced.
 In 2020, then-President Donald Trump issued executive orders that banned the use of TikTok and the Chinese messaging platform WeChat.
 Those efforts were nixed by the courts and shelved by the Biden administration.